adsabs/WIESP/2022/shared_tasks.md

 # Dataset

-We provide a [dataset with acknowledgements and full-text fragments](https://huggingface.co/datasets/fgrezes/WIESP2022-NER) from the [NASA ADS](https://ui.adsabs.harvard.edu/) with manually tagged astronomical facilities and other entities of interest (e.g., celestial objects), as well as a baseline metric obtained with the [astroBERT model](https://ui.adsabs.harvard.edu/abs/2021arXiv211200590G/abstract).
+We provide a [dataset with acknowledgements and full-text fragments](https://huggingface.co/datasets/fgrezes/WIESP2022-NER) from the [NASA ADS](https://ui.adsabs.harvard.edu/) with manually tagged astronomical facilities and other entities of interest e.g. archive, celestial objects.
+See [here](LabelDefinitions) for full list, definitions and examples.
+We also provide baseline metrics obtained with an early version of the [astroBERT model](https://ui.adsabs.harvard.edu/abs/2021arXiv211200590G/abstract).

 # Evaluation & Baseline